-The Task Force has extensive international (USAR Team 1) and domestic (Virginia Task Force 1) disaster response experience.
-It is also recognized throughout the United States and the world, as a premier leader in for the provision of training in catastrophic event mitigation, readiness, and response and recovery techniques.
+The team has extensive deployment experience with the Federal Emergency Management Agency (FEMA) and the US Agency for International Development (USAID) Bureau for Humanitarian Assistance (BHA).
+The team is recognized throughout the United States and the world, as a premier leader in disaster response and the provision of training in catastrophic event mitigation, readiness, and recovery.

-The Task Force began its humanitarian response relationship with the US Agency for International Development - Office of US Foreign Disaster Assistance (USAID-OFDA â€“ The prior name of BHA) in 1986 following a tragic 1985 seismic event in Mexico City.
-Realizing the void of qualified search and rescue resources in the Americas Region, USAID-OFDA joined in a strategic partnership with Fairfax County and the Miami-Dade Fire and Rescue Departments to develop a self-sustainable response resource.
-Its first deployment was to the former Soviet Armenia in 1988 in the aftermath of a large earthquake.
+The Team began its humanitarian response relationship with the US Agency for International Development - Office of US Foreign Disaster Assistance (USAID-OFDA â€“ The prior name of BHA) in 1986 following a tragic 1985 seismic event in Mexico City.
+Recognizing a lack of qualified search and rescue resources in the Americas Region, USAID joined in a strategic partnership with the Fairfax County and Miami-Dade fire and rescue departments to develop a self-sustainable response resource.
+Its first deployment was to Spitak in Soviet Armenia in 1988 after a large earthquake.

-In total, there are approximately 200 trained and equipped-members on the Task Force.
-When activated, the Task Force is comprised of 70 persons that consists of firefighters and paramedics from the Fairfax County Fire & Rescue Department (both career and volunteer) and highly trained civilians including physicians, canine handlers, structural engineers, communications experts and heavy rigging specialists.
+Approximately 210 trained and equipped personnel are on the team and when activated to respond the deploying team is comprised of up to 80 personnel including firefighters and paramedics from the Fairfax County Fire & Rescue Department (career and volunteer) and highly trained civilians including physicians, canine handlers, structural engineers, communications experts, and heavy rigging specialists.